richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

+# Future Objectives
-The code in this repository needs to be cleaned up
+- Cleaning up the code in the repository
+- Removing graphing from models
+- Proper model naming
+- Detailed description in README